BuoySoftware/guides/general/README.md

 - Treat acronyms as words in names (`XmlHttpRequest` not `XMLHTTPRequest`), even if the acronym is the entire name (`class Html` not `class HTML`).

+## Performance

+- Total Page Load Time should take no more than 2 seconds, and never more than 3
+- Database queries during a web request should take no more than 200ms

 ## Organization

 - Order methods so that caller methods are earlier in the file than the methods